-- (2) No adjustment to the declared value shall, however, be made in respect of such charges in determining the value of consignments of a non-commercial nature. - (3) Paragraphs 1 and 2 are not applicable to goods carried by the express postal services. (known as EMS)
+- (1) All postal charges levied up to the point of destination in respect of goods sent by post shall be included in the customs value of these goods, with the exception of any supplementary postal charges levied in the Republic of Macedonia. - (2) No adjustment to the declared value shall, however, be made in respect of such charges in determining the value of consignments of a non-commercial nature. - (3) Paragraphs 1 and 2 are not applicable to goods carried by the express postal services. (known as EMS)

-- (1) For the purposes of Article 38-e of the Customs Code, when a customs declaration has been presented, and where the customs authority on has reason to doubt the truth or accuracy of the particulars or of documents produced in support of this declaration, the customs authority may ask to be provided with further explanation, including documents or other evidence, that the declared value represents the total amount actually paid or payable for the imported goods, in accordance with the provisions of Article 29 of the Customs Code. - (2) If, after receiving further information, or in the absence of a response, the customs authority still has reasonable doubts about the truth or accuracy of the declared value, it may be deemed that the customs value of the imported goods cannot be determined under the provisions of Article 29 of the Customs Code - (3) Before taking a final decision, the customs authority shall communicate to the importer, in writing if requested, its grounds for doubting the truth or accuracy of the particulars or documents produced and the importer shall be given a reasonable opportunity to respond. - (4) When a final decision is made, the customs authority shall communicate to the importer in writing its decision and the grounds therefore.
+- (1) Pursuant to Article 38-e of the Customs Law, when a customs declaration has been presented, and where the customs authority has reasons to doubt the truth or accuracy of the particulars or of documents produced in support of this declaration, the customs authority may request further explanation, including documents or other evidence, in evidence that the declared value represents the total amount actually paid or payable for the imported goods, in accordance with the provisions of Article 29 of the Customs Law. - (2) If, after receiving further information, or in the absence of response, the customs authority still has reasonable doubts concerning the truth or accuracy of the declared value, it may be deemed that the customs value of the imported goods cannot be determined under the provisions of Article 29 of the Customs Law. - (3) Before making a final decision, the customs authority shall communicate to the importer, in writing if requested, its grounds for doubting the truth or accuracy of the particulars or documents produced and the importer shall be given a reasonable opportunity to respond. - (4) When a final decision is made, the customs authority shall communicate it to the importer in writing together with its grounds therefor.

-For all information which is by nature confidential or which is provided on a confidential basis for the purposes of customs valuation shall be treated as strictly confidential, provisions of Article 19 of the Customs Code shall apply.
+All information and data provided for the purposes of customs valuation which are by nature confidential or which are supplied on a confidential basis, shall be subject to the provisions of Article 19 of the Customs Law.

-- (1) Where it is necessary to establish a customs value for the purposes of Articles 28 to 38-h of the Customs Code, a declaration of particulars relating to customs value (customs value declaration) shall accompany the customs declaration made in respect of the imported goods.
-The value declaration shall be drawn up on a form DCV (customs value declaration) corresponding to the specimen in Annex 3 being integral part of this Regulation. - (2) DCV set is made of two sheets, the first one containing answers, listed on the sample, given to the questions concerning the establishing of the customs value, while the second one contains numerical details necessary to establish the customs value.
+- (1) Where it is necessary to establish a customs value for the purposes of Articles 28 to 38-h of the Customs Law, a declaration of particulars relating to customs value (customs value declaration) shall accompany the customs declaration made in respect of the imported goods.
+The value declaration shall be drawn up on the DCV (Customs Value Declaration) form given in Annex 3 which is an integral part of this Regulation. - (2) DCV form consists of two sheets, the first to be filled in with answers to the questions listed on the form necessary to determine the customs value, and the second to be filled in with numerical data necessary to determine the customs value.

-If one SAD set for importation covers goods classified under more than three different subheadings, DCV form is supplemented by one or more DCV-BIS forms corresponding to the specimen in Annex 4 being integral part of this Regulation, in order to allow all subheadings in the SAD for importation to be covered.
+If one SAD set for importation is used for the declaration on goods classified under more than three different subheadings, the DCV form shall be supplemented by one or more DCV-BIS forms corresponding to the specimen in Annex 4 of this Regulation, in order to allow all subheadings in the SAD for importation to be covered.

-Each DCV and DCV-BIS form shall measure 210 x 297 mm; a tolerance of up to minus 5 mm or plus 8 mm in the length may be allowed.
-The form must be printed on self-copying paper not containing mechanical pulp and weighting not less than 40gr/m2.
-The paper must be of sufficient strength so that details on one sheet of the forms shall not affect the validity on the other sheet and its strength shall be such that in normal use it does not easily tear or crease.
+DCV and DCV-BIS form are 210 x 297 mm in size; a tolerance of up to minus 5 mm or plus 8 mm in length may be allowed.
+The form must be printed on self-copying paper not containing mechanical pulp and weighing not less than $40g/m^2$ .
+The paper must be of sufficient strength so that data entered on one of the sheets shall not affect the validity of the other sheet and its strength shall be such that in normal use it does not easily tear or crease.